-TheEpicenter.com was formed in March of 1995.
-We returned to the Island of Kauai, Hawaii for the first time in 2 1/2 years since Hurricane Iniki struck the Islands.
-We were on Kauai that fateful day, September 11, 1992, when Iniki took the island by surprise.
+In 1995, Bryan Nelson, owner of TheEpicenter.com returned to the Island of Kauai, Hawaii for the first time in 2 1/2 years since Hurricane Iniki struck the Islands.
+Bryan was on Kauai that fateful day, September 11, 1992, when Iniki took the island by surprise.

 We haven't always been "survivalists", but after going through an event like a hurricane, we don't want to be caught unprepared again!
 Like most people, we thought about preparing for a natural disaster after something awful happened somewhere.
 "Thank God it wasn't here and we are OK."
 Everyone is busy, and when the news fades and spring arrives, the lawn needs mowing, the cars need a tune up and the gutters still need repair.
 We understand, because we've been there!

 The photos have been computer enhanced as much as possible.
 They were taken with ASA 200 film from a disposable camera.
 As you might imagine, lighting conditions were not ideal for slow film without a flash!
 The original photos were very dark, but we were happy to have a few shots to document the events.

 Photos: Frame #1, Iniki as the winds start.
 Note the bushes hiding the building.
 Frame #2, the winds kick up.
 Frame #3, the eye passes, the bushes are gone!
 Now the building is visible.
 Frame #4, the storm ends.
 Note the palm sticks by moon light.
 Frame #6, the next day, the end unit on the 3rd floor is gone!